pallets/click/docs/parameters.rst

 .. currentmodule:: click

 Click supports two types of parameters for scripts: options and arguments.
-There is generally some confusion among authors of command line scripts when to use which so here is a quick overview of the differences.
-As the name indicates an option is optional.
-While arguments can be optional within reason they are much more restricted in how they can be optional.
+There is generally some confusion among authors of command line scripts of when to use which, so here is a quick overview of the differences.
+As its name indicates, an option is optional.
+While arguments can be optional within reason, they are much more restricted in how optional they can be.

-To help you decide between options and arguments, the recommendation is to use arguments exclusively for things like going to subcommands or input filenames / URLs and have everything else be an option instead.
+To help you decide between options and arguments, the recommendation is to use arguments exclusively for things like going to subcommands or input filenames / URLs, and have everything else be an option instead.

 Differences
 -----------